gpzhu/enmRoute/README.md

 ## To start optimization, we will use candidate patches/polygons that generate from former excise.
 can<-canD(pred2 = pred2, obs = occ, b = 1000) #This would generate 2517 patches/polygons.

-# We calculate CCI for these patches, and then rank them by CCI, we optimize firstly by remove some small size patches (<3 km2).
+# We calculate CCI for these patches, and then rank them by CCI, we optimize firstly by removing some small size patches (<3 km2).
 pp<-rankCI(pred1 = pred1, canD = can, p = 3)

-### These are patches that were reserved after 1th round optimization.
+### These are patches that were reserved after 1st round optimization.
 dim(pp)
 #> [1] 53  6